 - Sea salt and freshly ground black pepper

 - 2 medium heads round or Treviso radicchio

 - 1 bunch cilantro, picked apart into small sprigs

 - Small bunches grapes, for garnish (optional)

-- 5. Mix the curry dressing with the chicken, adding mayonnaise or yogurt, if needed, to generously coat the chicken.
+- 4. Mix the curry dressing with the chicken, adding mayonnaise or yogurt, if needed, to generously coat the chicken.
 Season to taste with salt and pepper and additional chutney or lemon juice, if desired.
-(To make ahead, cover with plastic wrap and refrigerate for up to 3 hours.)
+(You can cover the chicken salad with plastic wrap and refrigerate for up to 3 hours.)

-- 6. Cut the core from the radicchio and carefully pull apart the leaves.
-For the first few, you will need to roll back the edges to peel them off the head without tearing them.
-If you are using Treviso, cut off the bottom inch of the head, and the leaves should easily fall apart.
+- 5. Cut the core from the radicchio and carefully pull apart the leaves.
+(For the first few leaves, you will need to roll back the edges to peel them off the head without tearing them.
+If you are using Treviso, cut off the bottom inch of the head, and the leaves should easily fall apart.)
 The larger leaves are best for plated presentations, while the smaller ones work well as finger food for hors d’oeuvres.
 Trim the largest leaves, if needed, to make them more manageable.
-(To make ahead, place in a resealable container with a damp paper towel over the radicchio, cover tightly, and refrigerate for up to 3 hours.)
+(You can place the radicchio leaves in a resealable container, cover with a damp paper towel, cover tightly, and refrigerate for up to 3 hours.)

 Hungry for more?
 Chow down on these:

 Curried Chicken Salad in Radicchio Cups Recipe © 2008 Joey Altman.
 Photo © 2008 Frankie Frankeny.
 All rights reserved.